gilesp1729/LoftyCAD/README.md

 - Lofting (a nod to the original Lofty, which is LoftyCAD's spiritual ancestor)

 # Installing LoftyCAD from the prebuilt installer
 Unzip the zip in the Installer directory, to any directory on the Windows system (c:\Program Files (x86) is the standard place for 32-bit programs).
-Create a shortcut on the desktop as needed.
-The install.bat file will do this and also register the file associations.
+The install.bat file will do this, register the file associations, and create a desktop link.

 # Building LoftyCAD
 LoftyCAD uses the CGAL computational geometry library to merge and intersect triangle meshes.